Toxiiin/yelp_review_stars_prediction/README.md

-# Rating prediction via review scan for yelp database
+# Rating prediction via review text scan for yelp database
 This repository contains an implementation for a review (text) to stars mapping prediction in keras.

 # 1) Installation